syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 ---
 # Load More in .NET MAUI ListView (SfListView)

 The `SfListView` enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreOption) and [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMoreCommand) properties.
 This can be displayed either on the top or bottom of the view by setting the [SfListView.LoadMorePosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_LoadMorePosition) property.
-This view will be displayed when reaching the end of the list when the `LoadMorePosition` is `End`.
+This view will be displayed when reaching the end of the list when the `LoadMorePosition` is set to `End`.
 This provides an option to add the items at runtime.
 If the `SfListView.LoadMorePosition` property is set as `Start`, the items will be loaded only by using the `LoadMoreOption.Manual` mode.

 The `SfListView.LoadMoreOption` property contains the following four different modes of operations:

  * [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_None): Disables the load more button.
 This is the default value.
  * [Manual](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Manual): Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
  * [Auto](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Auto): Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.
- * [AutoOnScroll](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_AutoOnScroll): Executes `SfListView.LoadMoreCommand` when users interact with listview and reach to the end of list.
+ * [AutoOnScroll](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_AutoOnScroll): Executes `SfListView.LoadMoreCommand` when users interact with the listview and reach the end of list.

 The `SfListView.LoadMorePosition` property has two positions: